Get insider access

 3.6

 The passive soundstage performance via Bluetooth is poor.
-Since they have a closed-back design, their soundstage doesn't feel very open or spacious.
-It also feels wide but a bit unnatural.
+Since the Focal Bathys have a closed-back design, their soundstage doesn't feel very open or spacious.
+While it feels wide, it's also a bit unnatural.
 Sound seems like it's coming from inside your head rather than from speakers placed in the room around you, which doesn't create a very immersive audio experience.

 Using the USB-DAC mode, the passive soundstage results are very similar.
 Their soundstage feels a bit less open and more like sound is coming from inside your head.